Find Affordable College Courses

 Middletown, CT

-A rank of #4 on this year’s list means Wesleyan University is a great place for film, video and photographic arts students working on their master’s degree.
+Out of the 4 schools in Connecticut that were part of this year’s ranking, Wesleyan University landed the # 4 spot on the list.
 Wesleyan U is a small private not-for-profit school located in the small city of Middletown.

-Read full report on Film, Video & Photographic Arts at Wesleyan University
+Full Film, Video & Photographic Arts at Wesleyan University Report

 Best Film, Video & Photographic Arts Colleges in the New England Region